tio/input-emulator/README.md

-Similar actions can be performed with existing tools but they are either bound to X (eg. xdotool) or operates with low level events (evemu-create, evemu-event, etc.) which make automation not as easy.
+Similar actions can be performed with existing tools but they are either bound to X (eg. xdotool) or operates with low level events (evemu-create, evemu-event, etc.) which make scripted automation not as easy.

 ### 1.1 Motivation